arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 record IO<B>(Func<B> f);
 ```

-which is equivalent to the more verbose
+which is equivalent to the more verbose:

 ```csharp
 class IO<B>